-The Prudential RideLondon-Surrey Classic offers a unique opportunity for UK cycling fans to support their heroes on British roads as the world’s top cyclists take on a stunning and challenging 125-mile (200km) route through London and Surrey.
+The Prudential RideLondon-Surrey Classic offers a unique opportunity for UK cycling fans to support their heroes on British roads as the world’s top cyclists take on a stunning and challenging (183km) route through London and Surrey.

-A route map of the 2018 Prudential RideLondon-Surrey Classic will be available to download soon.
+A route map of the 2018 Prudential RideLondon-Surrey Classic is available to download below:

 Departing from Horse Guards Parade, St James’s Park in central London, the professional cyclists roll out from the heart of a historic and iconic London landscape, leaving behind the world-famous backdrop of Whitehall and Buckingham Palace, and heading out through south west London on a journey that eventually takes in eight of London’s boroughs and London’s largest Royal Park.

 After passing through the natural beauty of Richmond Park, the Prudential RideLondon-Surrey Classic route continues through the heart of Kingston upon Thames, then into Surrey after crossing the River Thames at Hampton Court Bridge and continues along the route made famous by both the road race and time trial events during 2012 Olympic Games.

 Retracing the Olympic route, the early stages of the race will pass through Walton-on-Thames, Weybridge and Ripley before heading to the climb of Staple Lane, which offers an outstanding view over the Surrey countryside and an initial challenge for the competitors to negotiate.

 Once in the Surrey Hills Area of Outstanding Natural Beauty, the riders pass through the stunning scenery as they head towards the hilly circuits in and around Dorking that will make up 50 miles of the thrilling racing action.

 After cycling through Abinger Hammer and Westcott the riders will go through Dorking for the first time before heading south to Coldharbour to climb Leith Hill.